smartcontractkit/chainlink/tools/docker/README.md

 # Using the compose script

-Inside the `chainlink/tools/docker` directory, there is a helper script that is included which should cover all cases of integration / acceptance / development needs acroos multiple services.
+Inside the `chainlink/tools/docker` directory, there is a helper script that is included which should cover all cases of integration / acceptance / development needs across multiple services.
 To see a list of available commands, perform the following:

 ```sh
 cd tools/docker